eBay Holiday Mode (Time Away): The Complete UK Seller Guide 2026

 • After eBay fees, postage and the cost of stock she keeps roughly £5 per order, so a normal week is about £100 of net profit.

-Option 2: keep selling with extended dispatch.
+Option 2: keep selling with updated delivery dates.
 The longer delivery estimate will cost her the impatient buyers, so suppose she takes roughly half her usual orders: about £300 in sales and £100 in profit across the fortnight, all of it waiting as a packing queue on her return.
 She keeps her sales momentum, but she owes the first day back to the backlog, and each of those buyers has already waited two weeks, so the dispatch has to be immediate and flawless.

 Neither answer is wrong.
 The point is to make the choice with your own numbers rather than a guess: know what your average week is genuinely worth after fees before deciding whether it is worth protecting.
 If you are not sure what your fees actually come to per order, start with our UK eBay fees guide or run a typical sale through the eBay fee calculator.